 If the Appearance Bond is too high, individuals can establish a payment arrangement with HB Bail Bonds’ experienced felony bail bondsmen.
 If a judge sets a cash surety bond, an individual must either put up the entire cash amount or hire a licensed surety bail bond agent.
 A Licensed surety bail bond agent will be paid ten percent unless otherwise determined.

-Felony Bonds can be in two courts.
+At HB Bail Bonds, we can help you understand and work through the experience of posting a felony bail bond.
+Felony bail bonds can be in two courts.
 In most Ohio Counties, new felony charges start in municipal court and are dismissed out, or transferred to common pleas court.
-In some cases the defendant may already be out on bond, and can be rearrested and arraigned again.
+In some cases, the defendant may already be out on bond and can be rearrested and arraigned again.

 If you’re dealing with felony charges, or need a felony bail bond, it’s critical that you find a bail bond company that can help you through the process.
 At HB Bail Bonds, we understand how difficult this experience can be, and work with you professionally and confidentially.
 We expedite the felony bail bond process so you can get out of jail and focus on fixing the situation.
 We serve Columbus, Cincinnati, Dayton, and the surrounding areas.
 Contact us today to learn more about our felony bail bond services.